It's Easter once again. A time when believers get to celebrate the death, crucifixion, and resurrection of Jesus Christ.

-However, have you ever wondered why, unlike other Christian holidays say Christmas which is celebrated on 25 December, Easter dates change every year, hence the name 'movable feast.'
+However, have you ever wondered why, unlike other Christian holidays, say Christmas, celebrated on December 25, Easter dates change every year, hence the name 'movable feast.'

 How Easter is determined